Affective Intelligence and Emotional Dynamics in Voters’ Decision-Making Processes

 These findings were extended by MacKuen et al. (2010).
-They used an online experiment to assess the influence of enthusiasm, fear, and aversion on information seeking but also on the extent to which subjects were willing to be exposed to material that challenged their partisan views.
-They found that anxiety, on the one hand, was significantly associated with exploring information that oppose one’s extant policy views and in turn favor compromising rather than absolute solutions.
+They used an online experiment to assess the influence of enthusiasm, fear, and aversion on information seeking and also on the extent to which subjects were willing to be exposed to material that challenged their partisan views.
+They found that anxiety, on the one hand, was significantly associated with exploring information that opposes one’s extant policy views and in turn favors compromising rather than absolute solutions.
 On the other, aversion was negatively associated with information search, exposure to incongruent political arguments, and support for compromising solutions.
 In contrast, anger suppressed both information-seeking effects and the willingness to be exposed to disagreeing arguments.
-Further, by exposing respondents to threatening stories about immigration Albertson and Gadarian (2015) investigated the extent to which anxiety motivates people to seek out for specific types of information.
-Their study showed that anxious individuals mainly sought out, were more likely to remember, but also agree with threatening information.
+Further, by exposing respondents to threatening stories about immigration, Albertson and Gadarian (2015) investigated the extent to which anxiety motivates people to seek out specific types of information.
+Their study showed that anxious individuals mainly sought out, were more likely to remember, and also agree with threatening information.

-In an experimental setting Groenendyk (2016), investigated whether anxiety and enthusiasm differentially affected participants’ evaluation criteria for Barack Obama.
-He illustrated that anxiety resulted in the recall of contemporary considerations (such as job performance), while enthusiasm triggered the recall of more longstanding, chronic considerations (such as personality).
-Groenendyk’s (2016) findings provide additional confirmation over the causal role of anxiety on the processing of political information.
+In an experimental setting, Groenendyk (2016) investigated whether anxiety and enthusiasm differentially affected participants’ evaluation criteria for Barack Obama.
+He illustrated that anxiety resulted in the recall of contemporary considerations (such as job performance), while enthusiasm triggered the recall of more long-standing, chronic considerations (such as personality).
+Groenendyk’s (2016) findings provide additional confirmation of the causal role of anxiety on the processing of political information.
 The effects of anxiety on information seeking have also been reported in a variety of settings outside of the United States.
-By manipulating emotional reactions through exposure to news stories over terrorist threat in Turkey, Erisen (2018) found that anxiety spurred interest in receiving new information among respondents with low political efficacy.
-Similarly, drawing on panel data collected before and after the January 2015 Charlie Hebdo attacks in Paris, Vasilopoulos et al. (2018a) found that the experience of anxiety in the light of the attacks changed news exposure habits, motivating citizens to follow the news more often.
+By manipulating emotional reactions through exposure to news stories of a terrorist threat in Turkey, Erisen (2018) found that anxiety spurred interest in receiving new information among respondents with low political efficacy.
+Similarly, drawing on panel data collected before and after the January 2015 Charlie Hebdo attacks in Paris, Vasilopoulos et al. (2018) found that the experience of anxiety in the light of the attacks changed news exposure habits, motivating citizens to follow the news more often.
 However, both studies report that anger was unassociated with information seeking.

 In separate studies on the effects of anger and fear on voting for the far right in France in a number of elections, both Vasilopoulos et al. (2019) and Marcus et al. (2019) found that anger galvanized support for the French far right National Front party among those with an authoritarian or conservative disposition, while fear rendered the same groups of voters less likely to rely on the same dispositions.
 These findings are in line with the basic AIT claims, that fear decreases while anger increases reliance on extant political convictions in voting behavior.